Book a San Antonio Spurs luxury suite online!

 Robinson’s career in San Antonio ushered in a new era that has featured some of the greatest players in San Antonio Spurs history.
 The combination of Manu Ginobili, Tony Parker, and Tim Duncan came together for four championships between 2003 and 2014.

 The plan to keep things rolling has hit some turbulence.
 After Tim Duncan retired in 2016, Manu Ginobili and Tony Parker stayed on.
 Kawhi Leonard, who had grown into a bigtime star, was slated to take over as the leader.
-However, just two years later Tony Parker has broken the hearts of San Antonio fans by signing with Charlotte in free agency and Kawhi Leonard got his wish to be traded.
-He was moved in Mid-July to Toronto in a multi-player deal that brough DeMar DeRozan to the Spurs.
+However, just two years later Tony Parker had broken the hearts of San Antonio fans by signing with Charlotte in free agency and Kawhi Leonard got his wish to be traded.
+He was moved in Mid-July of 2018 to Toronto in a multi-player deal that brought DeMar DeRozan to the Spurs.
 Manu Ginobili announced in August that he was retiring from the NBA.
-Still a strong team with Paul Gasol and LaMarcus Aldridge, San Antonio would be in desperate need of some youthful players to make an impact for their club.
+Still a strong team with DeRozan and LaMarcus Aldridge, San Antonio is in need of some upgrades if they want to continue their winning ways while developing their young players.

 There is no doubt that Popovich is hard at work, not only on the X’s and O’s of his squad, but on putting together a winning combination of leaders who will build off of each other for the betterment of the team.
 For a more detailed look at the history of the San Antonio Spurs please click here.